 DODGES FERRY, TASMANIA

-Australian marsupials were some of the unlikely beneficiaries of the ‘reloved and upcycled’ sewing classes held at the Tasmanian seaside town of Dodges Ferry late last year.
+Australian marsupials were some of the unlikely beneficiaries of the ‘reloved and upcycled’ sewing classes held at the Tasmanian seaside town of Dodges Ferry.
 While the classes focused on teaching the women sewing skills needed to remake, remodel and upcycle clothing, the group also responded to calls during the summer to sew pouches for injured wildlife.

 Natalie Siggins, who helped coordinate the classes at the Okines Community House, said the women who attended felt confident enough with what they had learnt to try their hand at making pouches for wildlife injured during the fierce summer bushfires.